 Homeowners who need cash may qualify to borrow against the equity in their homes.
 Home equity is generally defined the current value of the home minus the amount of liens against it -- like mortgage balances.
 If your home is worth $250,000 and your mortgage payoff amount is $125,000, you would have approximately $125,000 in home equity.
+To estimate your home equity use our home equity loan calculator.
 When considering home equity financing, it's important to shop and compare your options.

 Benefits of Home Equity Financing

-Both home equity loans and HELOCs usually carry higher interest rates than first mortgages.
+When comparing a line of credit vs loan, the home equity loans and HELOCs both carry higher interest rates than first mortgages.
 Home equity loans generally come with fixed rates, but adjustable rates may also be offered.
 While adjustable rates are often lower than fixed rates, they can change according to the terms of the home equity loan or HELOC.
 Home equity lines of credit almost always have adjustable rates; however, once the drawing period has ended and the repayment period begins, some of them allow the borrower to convert them to fixed-rate loans.
 Home equity loans require borrowers to pay for closing costs, including escrow fees, title work, a home appraisal and document recording fees.
 HELOCs don't require a formal closing and have lower upfront costs than home equity loans.

 The Federal Trade Commission (FTC) advises that home equity loans and HELOCs are secured by your home, and either can be foreclosed according to state law.
 Second lienholders including home equity lenders are typically notified if you fall behind on your first mortgage.
 This may cause your home equity lender to advance payment to the first mortgage lender and require immediate reimbursement from you.
 Failure to reimburse your home equity lender can also lead to foreclosure.
 While home equity financing provides convenient source of cash, it can also tempt you to incur more debt than you can repay.
 World travel and a garage full of toys won't be worth it if you lose your home.